aethros/csci6461/README.md

 ```

 ## Program Details
+The following information is a brief overview of the application.
+For more detailed information, see the `./docs/` directory.

 This is a simple CPU simulator set up with a Model-View-Controller pattern.
-Each View consumes a model, and transforms it from the controller.
+Each View displays a data model, and transforms it via the controller.

 Ex.:
 ```